Nonparametric Causal Decomposition of Group Disparities: Estimands

-The second step equalizes treatment prevalence without changing selection by giving members of group $b$ random draws of treatment from group $a$.
+The second step of the intervention equalizes treatment prevalence by giving members of group $b$ random draws of the treatment from group $a$.
 In this step, the pre-intervention disparity is $\E_a \left(Y^{R(D \mid a)} \right) - \E_b \left(Y^{R(D \mid b)}\right)$, and the post-intervention disparity is $\E_a \left(Y^{R(D \mid a)} \right)-\E_b \left(Y^{R(D \mid a)} \right)$.
-Therefore, the prevalence component is the change in disparity resulting from this equalization intervention.\footnote{This equalization intervention justifies the scaling factors on the prevalence and effect components of equation (\ref{eqt1}).
-Intuitively, the prevalence component is scaled by $\E_b(\tau)$, because randomly changing treatment prevalence in group $b$ affects the outcome disparity only to the extent that treatment has an effect in group $b$ on average.
-The scaling factor on the effect component follows algebraically to complete the decomposition.
+Thus, the prevalence component is the change in disparity resulting from this equalization step.\footnote{This step also justifies the scaling factors in the prevalence and effect components.
+Intuitively, the prevalence component is scaled by $\E_b(\tau)$, because randomly changing treatment prevalence in group $b$ affects the outcome disparity only if the treatment has an effect in group $b$ on average.
+The scaling factor in the effect component follows algebraically to complete the decomposition.
 Different interventions would lead to different scaling factors.
-For example, intervening to give group $a$ the treatment prevalence of group $b$, the prevalence component would be scaled by $\E_b(\tau)$.} At the end of the two-step intervention, the remaining disparity is the sum of the baseline and the effect components.
-Using the fact that $\Cov_g(D,\tau)=\E_g(Y)-\E_g \left(Y^{R(D \mid g) } \right)$, we also present a visualization of our unconditional decomposition in Appendix B.
+For example, if group $a$ is instead intervened to have the treatment prevalence of group $b$, the prevalence component would be scaled by $\E_a(\tau)$.}

-Isolating the distinct contributions of the selection and the prevalence components is useful in practice and enables policy makers to implement only the first step of the two-step intervention.
-Such choice is appealing under at least two scenarios.
-First, it is possible that the selection component is positive but the prevalence component is negative.
-Second, intervening on prevalence may be normatively undesired or practically impossible due to budget constraints.
+The third step of the intervention sets the treatment to zero for all individuals in both groups.
+In the third step, the pre-intervention disparity is $\E_a \left(Y^{R(D \mid a)} \right)-\E_b \left(Y^{R(D \mid a)} \right)$, and the post-intervention disparity is $\E_a \left(Y^0 \right) - \E_b \left(Y^0 \right)$.
+When nobody receives the treatment, the influence of differential ATEs across groups is deactivated, which is why the change in disparity in this step equals the effect component.\footnote{The effect component also corresponds to the change in disparity brought about by giving group $a$ the ATE of group $b$.
+Although the notion of interventions on effects or structural relations often appears in the literature \citep[e.g.,][]{malinsky_intervening_2018, diderichsen_differential_2019, brady_rethinking_2017}, these interventions cannot be expressed in the potential outcomes notation.
+In contrast, the third step of our sequential intervention fits in the potential outcomes framework, as it eliminates the effect component by intervening on the treatment variable. }